Companies frequently fall into financial trouble – it’s not a pleasant experience, but a plan for dealing with it is essential.

 4. Deal with your tax bill

-Don’t be tempted to use funds you’ve allocated for tax payments to cover other expenses.
+Don’t be tempted to use your allocated funds for tax payments to cover other expenses.
 This short-term decision could affect the viability of your company in the future.

-When the time comes, your PAYE, VAT, or corporation tax bill will be marked as due by Her Majesty’s Revenue and Customs (HMRC).
+Your PAYE, VAT, or corporation tax bill will be marked as due by Her Majesty’s Revenue and Customs (HMRC) when the time comes.

-One strategy that can help your business – if it is struggling – is a Time To Pay (TTP) arrangement, which allows you to pay off any outstanding taxes over a fixed period of time.
+One strategy that can help your business – if it is struggling – is a Time To Pay (TTP) arrangement, which allows you to pay off any outstanding taxes over a fixed period.
 To gain approval for a TTP, you’ll need a robust business proposal and evidence that your company is still viable and able to pay off its debts during that period.

 Depending on effective management, your company may also be able to access emergency funds to help settle those payments on time.